 A: Your doctor will let you know when it is okay to shower.
-The dressing on your incision is waterproof and does not need to be covered.
-Once that dressing is removed, you will receive additional instructions on showering and wound care.
+You will receive instructions on showering and wound care.
 Do not soak in a bath or hot tub.

 Q: How long will I be on pain medicine?